nikic/PHP-Parser/doc/0_Introduction.markdown

 This matches the semantics the program had: An echo statement, which takes two strings as expressions, with the values `Hi` and `World!`.

-You can also see that the AST does not contain any whitespace or comment information (only doc comments are saved).
+You can also see that the AST does not contain any whitespace information (but most comments are saved).
 So using it for formatting analysis is not possible.

 What else can it do?
 --------------------